 Finally, in a dazed stupor, sick as a dog, I somehow made it to the Palo Alto Clinic and saw a doctor for my ills and he gave me a shot of penicillin “just to make sure” and for those of you that don't know this little tidbit, they say that those that were treated for bacterial infections with antibiotics during the HIV incubation period causes the immune system boost itself and can be beneficial to keeping the HIV under control for an unspecified period of time depending on the persons life style.
 The doctor tried to convince me that I was fine, I just had an infection, not this new disease.
 He, of course, was speaking through ignorance, nothing more.
 Back then who knew, I mean really??
 I got well and gained all my weight back and got back to work and also back to drinking and smoking and other bad habits.
 At this point I was living up in San Francisco and low and behold I came down with the shingles.
 I was seen at Kaiser and THAT doctor told me not to worry that I didn’t have AIDS (hmm, a 22 year old man with shingles, a disease that afflicts only older folks or those with a compromised immune systems) *CLICK CLICK CLICK*.
-I survived shingles but I was really miserable time with it!!
+I survived shingles but I had a really miserable time with it!!

 While finding the regimen that worked best for me I also did a bit of moving around and spent 3 years in Belmont, a few towns up from Redwood City with another dear friend.
 That was more growth for he and I both.
 All good in the long run!!
-I’m back in Redwood City, on the same street just a different address.
+After a couple of years up there I’m back in Redwood City, on the same street just a different address.
 Something that did awaken within me was a realization that I was fine being on my own, that I DON’T need a lover or life partner to be fulfilled in this life.
 That is all simply programming that society and the church shoves down our throats from a very early age.
 So I think I’m having some success in deprogramming allot of what was learned and programming in new information that is right for me.
 Yea, I’m still interested in meeting “Mr. Right”, who ever that may be, but I’m no longer freaking out about the fact that I’m alone and let’s be completely honest with ourselves here, are we really ever alone?
 NOPE!!
 If he does happen to come along, great, if not, that’s fine too!
 I’m content and I don’t think I’ve ever been content in this world.
 I’m strong and mostly healthy and pretty clear on where I’m going and what I want in my life.
-No one likes the great unknown but this world is all about that these days anyway.
+No one likes the great unknown but this world is all about that these days anyway, RIGHT?
 So smile, laugh, love, be content and be thankful for what you *do* have.
 You never know when it might all change in an instant!!

 For more information on HIV & AIDS see the Link You UP!!
 Page and click on the following links: